Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: Entry-card issuer type sensor, works throughout the week, differentiates patients from relatives, visiting doctors
+  Given: Entry-card issuer type sensor

-  When: Patient enters.
+  And works throughout the week
+  And sensor counts patient visits

+  When: director requests report

-  Then : increments the patient-visit-counter.
+  Then : shows patient visits

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given : Entry-card issuer type sensor, we have a week's visit trends, visiting doctor's schedule.
+  Given : Entry-card issuer type sensor
+  And sufficient visiting trends of doctors

   When : Before doctor visits.

-  Then :  Computes average number of visits per day.
-Reserve parking lots.
+  Then : Reserve parking lots.